digital-fireworks/CollectionAndTableViewCompatible/README.md

 Finally it provides a few other protocols that enables support for the display cycle of cells (`willDisplay` and `didEndDisplay`) and the new data source prefetching protocols (`UITableViewDataSourcePrefetching` and `UICollectionViewDataSourcePrefetching`).

-## Example project

-You can find an example project demonstrating the use of `CollectionAndTableViewCompatible` [here](https://github.com/jayway/CollectionAndTableViewCompatibleExample).

 ### CocoaPods
 If you are using CocoaPods you can run the example project by adding the pod (see below) and running `pod install` from the Example directory.